ayuusse/Game-automation-using-AutoHotkey/README.md

 *A guide to help you make games play by themself.*

 ## Welcome
 If you are reading this then that means you want to make games play by themselves

+Test